tinacms/tinacms-site/content/blog/dynamic-plugin-system.md

 This plugin system demonstrates how the principle of Inversion of Control influences TinaCMS.
 Deciding when to enable certain features of the CMS is a complex responsibility.
 Static plugin systems give it to either the system itself or to the plugin developer.
 TinaCMS gives that responsibility to the plugin user.

 This approach benefits both sides: plugin authors don’t have to worry about implementing some complex configuration scheme, and developers can apply the plugin in both simple and complex use cases without resorting to hacks.

+If you're interested in learning more about plugins in TinaCMS, checkout the [documentation](https://tinacms.org/docs/concepts/plugins).
+Interested in creating your own plugin?
+Head over to the contribution [guidelines](https://tinacms.org/docs/contributing/guidelines).
+Feel free to post any questions or comments in the [Tina Forum](https://community.tinacms.org/t/dynamic-plugins-in-tinacms/37).